Your step by step guide to creating a WordPress site!

 Now that we’re in the dashboard, let’s explore!

-First off, WordPress has a couple of main places where you’ll make changes to your site.
+First off, the WordPress admin page has a couple of main places where you’ll make changes to your site.

 The first is this here dashboard, where you’ll find the majority of tools to make changes to your site.